Mabel Dodge Luhan House: History

-The house was built between 1917 and 1922, using largely tradition Puebloan construction methods, and incorporates into its structure two older buildings.
+The house was built between 1917 and 1922, using largely traditional Puebloan construction methods, and incorporates into its structure two older buildings.
 The work was overseen by Tony Luhan, a Native American whom Mabel Dodge later married.
 The public spaces of the interior include the large "Big Room", a two-section chamber that doubles as entrance vestibule, and the "Rainbow Room", so named for the colors painted on the latillas (the crossing members of the ceiling above the vigas).
 The house was the largest of several small houses Luhan had built on her property; the others served as additional guest quarters, and have not been well preserved.

 Mabel Dodge Luhan was born into a wealthy family and was well-educated in the arts.
 In the 1910s, she became well known for the salon-style gatherings at her New York City apartment.
 Her short marriage to painter Maurice Sterne brought her to New Mexico in 1917, where she soon bought the property near Taos, and sought to recreate the salon atmosphere in the budding art colony.

 Her endeavour was highly influential, furthering the careers of writers Willa Cather and D.H.
 Lawrence, artists and photographers including Ansel Adams, Georgia O'Keeffe, and Edward Weston.
 Musical guests included composer and conductor Leopold Stokowski and composer Dane Rudhyar.
 While resident here, Luhan also wrote seven books on cultural and intellectual aspects of American society.

 The house was later owned for a time by actor Dennis Hopper.
 It presently is used as a hotel and conference center, with a focus on education.